-In an intriguing proposal Aharanov \textit{et al.}~\cite{aharonov13} showed that weak values can give rise to a situation where the position of a photon exists in one arm of an interferometer, whilst its polarisation exists in the other arm.
+In an intriguing proposal Aharanov \textit{et al.}~\cite{aharonov13} showed that WVs can give rise to a situation where the position of a photon exists in one arm of an interferometer, whilst its polarisation exists in the other arm.
 The effect was given the name quantum Cheshire cat, which alludes to Lewis Carroll's Cheshire cat, whose grin (polarisation) could exist without its body (photon).

-The search for dualities has been a fruitful path to insights and novel phenomena in physics; e.g. the wave-particle duality, electromagnetic duality, the Aharanov-Casher effect~\cite{casher84} and its dual~\cite{he93,wilkens94}, and many more.
+The search for dualities has been a fruitful path to insights and novel phenomena in physics; \textit{e.g.} the wave-particle duality, electromagnetic duality, the Aharanov-Casher effect~\cite{casher84} and its dual~\cite{he93,wilkens94}, and many more.
 Here we first generalise the QCC with elliptical polarisations, and then we introduce the dual of the QCC, and show its novel behaviour.
-There has been a discussion on the physical interpretation of weak values, since it's inception (see \cite{aharonov08,aharonov10,parrott09,svensson13,svensson13a} and references therein).
-We take the approach that a weak value represents a physical property of the quantum system being measured, in the same spirit as the original QCC.
+There has been a discussion on the physical interpretation of WVs, since it's inception (see \cite{aharonov08,aharonov10,parrott09,svensson13,svensson13a} and references therein).
+We take the approach that a WV represents a physical property of the quantum system being measured, in the same spirit as the original QCC.